Equinnax711/Danny-s-Diner-Case-Study/README.md

 ORDER BY most_purchased DESC;
 ~~~

+Steps:
+- LEFT JOIN the menu table onto the sales table through product_id to move the product_name column over.
+- Use the aggregate function COUNT in order to count the number of times a customer ordered a product.
+- GROUP BY product_name to aggregate by product_name, get a count of the number of times each product was ordered.
+- ORDER BY DESC on the "most_purchased" column to find the most_purchased product
+- Use TOP 1 to select the first row of the output table.

 <p align="center">
   <img width="1000" src="https://github.com/Equinnax711/Dannys-Diner-Case-Study/blob/5dcd3f3481d1bbcfa49fdd012ac0e4eed234f735/Pictures/Q4%20table.jpg">
 </p>

+- The most purchased item on the menu was ramen and it was purchased to total of 8 times.

 ### 5. Which item was the most popular for each customer?
 ~~~ruby